Your cart is currently empty.

-Dr. Raphael Mechoulam is the father of marijuana as we know it today.
+Dr. Raphael Mechoulam is the father of THC and marijuana as we know it today.
 As the first person to extract THC, Mechoulam's research has triggered a wave of new science that’s changing medical perceptions of marijuana and the stigma surrounding the drug around the world.
 To this day, Mechoulam remains one of the most influential marijuana research activists out there.

 In 2000, Dr. Raphael Mechoulam received the highest honor the state of Israel has to offer.
 At 70 years old, he was awarded the Israel Prize.
 This prize is only given to those who have gone above and beyond in their fields, whose contributions have advanced the Israeli state in some way.
 Surprisingly enough, he earned this honor for his lifelong work and achievement in cannabis research, an area of study that has been long overlooked.